 My research is focussed mainly on modernist visual art and literature, with a particular interest in lyrical and idiomatic forms of expression.
 I also have an interest in public health policy and worked as a researcher on Lord Norman Fowler’s book Aids: Don’t Die of Prejudice (published by Biteback in 2014).

-I am currently a Teaching Fellow in the Media Arts Department at Royal Holloway, University of London, convening courses on film history and the modernist avant-garde.
-I am also a director of the Peckham Pelican, a South East London arts hub which hosts a variety of interdisciplinary and cross-media events and exhibitions, providing a platform for local artists, activists and entrepreneurs.
+I currently teach in the Media Arts Department at Royal Holloway, University of London, convening courses on film history and the modernist avant-garde.
+I am also a director of the Peckham Pelican, a South East London project space which hosts a variety of interdisciplinary and cross-media events and exhibitions, providing a platform for local artists, activists and entrepreneurs.